lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 });
 ```

-#### Passing Javascript File Object
+#### Passing JavaScript File Object

-Javascript offers a `File` object for easy handling of files inside a browser.
+JavaScript offers a `File` object for easy handling of files inside a browser.
 Developers can pass this to the `images`, `assets` and `icon` fields to allow easy drag and drop of images from a user interface.

 :::caution
-Javascript's `File` object is only available when using javascript in the browser.
-If using LSPFactory in a Node environment, image metadata should be passed.
+JavaScript's `File` object is only available when using JavaScript in the browser.
+If using LSPFactory in a Node.js environment, image metadata should be passed.
 :::

 ```javascript